 Working in partnership with parents/carers, local communities, external agencies and volunteers to support the wellbeing, health and personal development of all pupils including the most disadvantaged (including those with SEND), “closing the gaps” over time.

-Ensuring that food and drink are available across the school day reinforce the healthy lifestyle message.
+Ensuring that food and drink that are available across the school day reinforce the healthy lifestyle message.

 WORKING IN PARTNERSHIP WITH PARENTS